kevinlondon/kevinlondon.github.io/_posts/2015-09-25-using-bandit-in-the-field.md

 the changes coming in Python 3.5 for static typing.
 As such, finding any security holes in Python is, by its nature, a challenging task.

-OpenStack created a tool to solve this very problem - Bandit.
  Bandit is an open source tool that runs security checks for all the most common insecure Python functions in your code and gives you an output of the results.

 Let's cover how we'd use Bandit, some results I found while testing it out, and some other thoughts on how to use Bandit to improve the security of your code.